edgedelta/terraform-provider-edgedelta/docs/index.md

 ## Step 2: Review Schema Elements

-Review following schema elements that you can obtain from Edge Delta.
+Review the following schema elements that you can obtain from Edge Delta.

 > **Note**
 >